zeharvell97/wk4public/readme.md

 ### the `isParkedHere` function

-- write a function named `isParkedHere` that receives a car named
+- write a function named `isParkedHere` that receives a car name.
-- when run [ex: `isParkedHere('Ford Escape')` ], the function should return `true` if that car is parked in the garage
+- when run [ ex: `isParkedHere('Ford Escape')` ], the function should return either:
-- return `false` if not found in the garage
+  - the index of the car in the array, if that car is parked in the garage
+  - OR `-1` if the car is not found

 ### the `takeForASpin` function

-- write a function named `takeForASpin` that receives a car name
+- write a function named `takeForASpin` that receives a car name.
-- this function should use `isParkedHere` to determine if the car for which you are looking is in this garage
+- this function should use `isParkedHere` to determine if the car is in the garage and where it is found
+- then the function should either:
-- if so, remove this car from the "parkedCars" array and return the car name (hint: look up `splice` for help on removing an item from an array)
+  - remove this car from the "parkedCars" array and return the car name (hint: look up `splice` for help on removing an item from an array)
-- if not, return `false`
+  - OR return `null` if the car is not found

+> Note: `null` is a special value in JavaScript that indicates that *no value* was found or intended.
+Contrast this with `undefined` which is the default value of a variable that has not been set.
+If you (as a programmer) want to indicate a function is returning no value or that a variable has no value set, use `null` not `undefined`.

 ### Add Color